odino/nikki/README.md

 * press `ctrl + shift + x` to switch the focus between the filesystem structure and the editor tab (this is handy when you open a file, save it and then wanna open another file without using the mouse)
+* press `delete` to delete either a file or a directory

 When you are on the editor tab, use your usual shortcuts (ie. `tab` to indent, `ctrl + z` to undo), as we are using